cambridge-collection/casebooks-terraform/README.md

 ### TODO

 The code in this repo was based on <https://github.com/cambridge-collection/cudl-terraform>.
-It contains (and creates) a number of things that aren't needed for the Manuscripts Catalogue platform.
+It contains (and creates) a number of things that aren't needed for Casebooks.
 These items will be removed in the next phase of development.